CloudKMonet/C-Projects/README.md

 The projects that are added to this repository all generate output.
 Some are in progress.
 The Null Cipher has a slight issue with the decoding portion.
 Otherwise, I'm especially fond of the Coffee Order App.
 But I enjoy the To-Do List app- a fun way to play with calling methods.

+##In Progress...
+* The next project to be added in this console app category should be a small tip calculator.

+BTW...A new repository will be added for my C# web apps.